deepfactor-io/reachability-workshop/README.md

 ## Building

 You will need gradle 6.1 or later installed.
 To build, run _gradle shawdowJar_ from the root of the repository.
+Note that gradle is not required to _use_ the agent, only to rebuild it.